5 Best Sites to Watch Melbourne Cup Live Stream

 TVNZ's coverage of the Melbourne Cup is always a highlight of their racing schedule, with great commentary and ample coverage.
 If you're in New Zealand, head to TVNZ 1 during the Melbourne Cup season to watch the races.
 It’s a free-to-air channel that is available to all New Zealanders.

 The Melbourne Cup is one of the biggest days in the sporting calendar, so it's no surprise that TVNZ has announced it will be showing the races live.
-You'll need a subscription to Sky Sport or SKY Go, but those are available with prepaid and postpaid plans.
+You'll need a Sky Sport or SKY Go subscription, but those are available with prepaid and postpaid plans.

-All you need to do is sign up for a free trial account (if you haven't got one already), then simply search for “Melbourne Cup” in the search box.
-You'll see a list of available shows appear below, including past races as well as upcoming events such as The Everest 2019 and The Everest 2020.
+All you need to do is sign up for a free trial account (if you haven't already), then search for “Melbourne Cup” in the search box.
+A list of available shows appears below, including past races and upcoming events such as The Everest 2019 and The Everest 2020.

 Watch the Melbourne Cup on TVNZ